 Note: All counties will still require the annual safety inspection.

-Mecklenburg County remains subject to the I&M program and for this county, S.L.
+Mecklenburg County will remain subject to the I&M program and for this county, S.L.
 2023-134 changed the definition of a vehicle subject to an emissions inspection to a vehicle with a model year within 20 years of the current year and earlier than the 2017 model year.

 Next Steps

-Before North Carolina can remove these counties from the Inspection and Maintenance program, DEQ's Division of Air Quality has twelve months to submit to the Environmental Protection Agency (EPA) for approval the revised I&M State Implementation Plan (SIP) and Clean Air Act (CAA) Section 110(l) noninterference demonstration to remove the eighteen counties from the I&M program.
+On Oct.
+1, 2024, DEQ's Division of Air Quality submitted to EPA a revised I&M State Implementation Plan (SIP) and Clean Air Act (CAA) Section 110(l) noninterference demonstration to remove the eighteen counties from the I&M program.
+Before the changes in the program can go into effect:

-- EPA has up to 18 months to complete the final action.
+- EPA has up to 18 months to review the I&M SIP and CAA Section 110(l) noninterference demonstration and complete the final action.

-- EPA will publish a notice in the Federal Register proposing actions related the revised I&M State Implementation Plan and CAA Section 110(l) noninterference demonstration to remove the remaining counties from the I&M program and will take public comments on the proposal for 30 days after publication in the Federal Register.
+- EPA will publish a notice in the Federal Register proposing actions related the revised I&M SIP and CAA Section 110(l) noninterference demonstration to remove the remaining counties from the I&M program and will take public comments on the proposal for 30 days after publication in the Federal Register.

 - EPA will publish its final action in the Federal Register addressing any public comments received.